-The tau-value within walking towards a gate
+The $\tau$ -value within rowing towards a bridge

-The explanatory model of the motoric movement action demonstrates with the aforementioned perception-action coupling that the perception of each position of our body c.q. the action object within the action trajectory shape is equally important.
-However, as our body approaches the end of the action trajectory shape, the task c.q. the egocentrically formulated goal starts to become finalized.
+The explanatory model of the motoric movement action demonstrates with the aforementioned perception-action coupling that the perception of each position of the boat c.q. the action object within the action trajectory shape is equally important.
+However, as the boat approaches the end of the action trajectory shape, the task c.q. the egocentrically formulated goal starts to become finalized.
 Within any imaginable motor action, the action object will universally traverse the action trajectory shape until there are no latent positions P left.
 Within his tau-coupling theory, D.N.
 Lee referred to this phenomenon as the closing of the gap c.q. as the tau-value approaching to zero.

-Images: Within the perception-action coupling, our body will traverse all latent positions P that are tactically predetermined within a perceptual image of an action trajectory shape.
-With each successive position P of the body, the τ -value will decrease, until it eventually approaches zero c.q. becomes zero.
-Even though we can no longer see the manifest positions P of our body, we have indeed stored perceptual images of them.
+Images: Within the perception-action coupling, the boat will traverse all latent positions P that are tactically predetermined within a perceptual image of an action trajectory shape.
+With each successive position P of the boat, the tau-value will decrease, until it eventually approaches zero c.q. becomes zero.